Acorn Squash with Cranberry Stuffing

 - 2 tablespoons water

 - Cut squash in half; discard seeds.
 Cut a thin slice from the bottom of squash halves so they sit flat.
-Place squash hollow side down in an ungreased 13-in. x 9-in. baking dish.
-Add 1/2 in. of water.
+Place squash hollow side down in an ungreased 13x9-in. baking dish.
+Add 1/2 in. water.
 Cover and bake at 375° for 45 minutes.

 - Meanwhile, in a small skillet, saute celery and onion in butter until tender.
 Add the apple, salt, lemon juice and pepper.
 Cook, uncovered, over medium-low heat until apple is tender, stirring occasionally.
 Stir in the cranberries, sugar and water.
 Cook and stir until berries pop and liquid is syrupy.